-Colon Cancer And Young People: Trust Your Gut
+Colon Cancer and Young People: Trust Your Gut

-EVERGREEN PARK - March is Colon Cancer Awareness Month.
-For years, colon cancer was believed by many to be an “old person’s disease.”
-A recent study, however, revealed that young patients ages 20 to 29 have seen the highest spike in rates of diagnosed colon cancer cases.
+EVERGREEN PARK - For years, colon cancer was believed by many to be an “old person’s disease.”
+However, a study revealed that young patients ages 20 to 29 have recently seen the highest spike in rates of diagnosed colon cancer cases.

 According to the American Cancer Society, nearly 18,000 people under the age of 50 will be diagnosed with colorectal cancer this year in the United States.
 Many of these cases are being diagnosed at late stages, which is believed to be happening in large part because many young people brush off symptoms as being nothing out of the norm.